 - D1.
 Your obligation to pay fees is set out in the Conditions of Registration, which also contain the rules on what may happen if those fees are not paid. - D2.
 The Open University's acceptance of any form of third-party funding for part or full payment of your fees, including tuition fee loans, tuition fee grants or sponsorship is dependent on you meeting any requirements set by the funding body for your eligibility to receive such funding.
-We will normally require confirmation of your eligibility before we agree to your registration.
-If you are permitted to register under the Conditions of Registration before the confirmation is received, we may cancel your registration under those Conditions if you do not obtain that confirmation within a reasonable time.
-You will be notified in advance if this is the case.
+The Open University will normally require confirmation of your eligibility before we agree to your registration.
+If you are permitted to register under the Conditions of Registration before the confirmation is received, The Open University may cancel your registration under those Conditions if you do not obtain that confirmation within a reasonable time.
+You will be notified in advance if this is the case. - D3.
+If The Open University has accepted payment from you or an agreed payment method that has been confirmed, and subsequently that payment or confirmation is withdrawn or does not fully meet the cost of your module fees as set out in the Conditions of Registration, The Open University may cancel your registration and recover any fees which are due from you in line with the Student Debt Policy. - D4.
+If you are in debt to The Open University for your tuition fees, you will not be able to register for or pay for future study unless you pay in advance or have in place some other secured method of payment for those tuition fees or charges, which The Open University has accepted and which is in line with the Student Debt Policy.
+You cannot use a Fee Credit generated from a deferral or withdrawal of a module to reduce the amount of any debt. - D5.
+Further information about what The Open University may do if you fail to pay your fees can be found in the Conditions of Registration and the Student Debt Policy.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022